fkling/jsbasics/slides/01-variables/00-intro.md

 var foo = 42, bar = 'baz', z;
 ```

+Variables that don't explicitly get assigned an initial value have the value
+`undefined`.

 ---

 Valid characters for variable names include [a wide range of **unicode characters**](http://mathiasbynens.be/notes/javascript-identifiers).